-When picking out a flashlight, there are three main categories you need to consider: the brightness, structure, and power source.
-We've put together a thorough guide going over each category so you can find your perfect flashlight!
+When picking out a flashlight, there are three main categories you need to consider: brightness, structure, and power source.

 A flashlight’s brightness is measured in “lumens.”
-You may have also heard some flashlights touting 1000 lumens or more – but unless you’re in the police force or the military, chances are you don’t need nearly that many lumens for everyday use.
+You may have also heard some flashlights touting 1000 lumens or more – but unless there is a specific need for it less will be more than suitable for everyday use.

-The minimum amount of lumens you’ll need to scrape by is 30, like in very dark spaces or during a power outage.
+The minimum amount of lumens you’ll need to scrape by is 30, which is enough for very dark spaces or during a power outage.
 100 is ideal for use within cities and suburbs to see some detail from a distance while still giving you a decent amount of battery life.

-If you’re hoping for a flashlight for walking home late at night, such as one that could be used for self-defensive purposes to blind an attacker, you only need about 80 to 100 lumens.
+If you’re looking for a flashlight for walking home late at night, such as one that could be used for self-defensive purposes, you only need about 80 to 100 lumens to blind an attacker.

-If you think you’ll need to see things from a considerable distance of 50 yards or more, then you’ll want to aim for around 300 lumens.
-This level is great if you live in a more rural area or you plan to do some nighttime biking.
-You can go higher if you want to, but again, it's not necessary.
+If you think you’ll need to see things from a considerable distance of 250 meters or more, then you’ll want to aim for around 200 lumens.
+This level is great if you plan to do some nighttime biking.
+You can go higher if you want to, but it's not necessary.

-That being said, if your needs are a bit more specialized or you just prefer something super bright, you're in luck!
-Many flashlights nowadays can give you 1000 lumens or more for a very reasonable price.
+If your needs are a bit more specialized or you just prefer something super bright, you have plenty of options.
+Many flashlights nowadays can give you 1000 lumens or more for a very reasonable price and with varied functions.

 Most of the time, you’ll want a flashlight that can be used for multiple purposes.
 This is where different brightness modes come in handy: a lower setting prioritizes battery life over brightness while a higher setting uses more of the battery to illuminate details and further distances.

 When checking a flashlight’s modes, look to see if the actual lumens per mode are listed.
-This will be far more helpful than a generic “low/medium/high,” and will give you a concrete idea of what mode will be useful in a given situation.
+This will be far more helpful than a generic "low," "medium," or "high," and will give you a concrete idea of what mode will be useful in a given situation.

-When surrounded by pitch-black darkness far away from the cities and street lights, you only need 10 lumens for most camping or hiking activities.
-Having fewer lumens also gives you the benefit of longer battery life, so you don’t have to worry about packing a cartload of extra batteries into an already stuffed backpack.
+When surrounded by pitch-black darkness far away from the cities and street lights, you only need 10 lumens for most camping or hiking activities as this prevents being blinded by the light.
+Having fewer lumens also gives you the benefit of a longer battery life, so you don’t have to worry about packing a slew of extra batteries into an already full backpack.

 For camping, you’ll also usually want a more “spread-out” kind of illumination rather than a spotlight.
 To achieve this, look for lantern-style flashlights.
 Most come equipped with a handle and a solid, flat base.
-A handle is useful as you can hang it on a branch or a post so that the light can reach as far as possible around your campsite.
+A handle is useful as you can hang it up high so that the light can reach as far as possible around the campsite.